drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 ```

-7. See if the records were adding using an HTTP GET command.
-The records should be return in JSON format.
+7. See if the records were added using an HTTP GET command.
+The records should be returned in JSON format.

 ```
 curl http://localhost:8080/pets
 ```

 __Note__: These records were added to the emulator.
-Next you will deploy to Cloud Run and use the real Spanner instance.
+Next, you deploy to Cloud Run and use the real Spanner instance.

-8. Type `exit` to close the third terminal tab.
-Then, type `Ctrl + c` to stop the Python program in the second terminal tab.
-Close the second tab by typing `exit`. <div>Return the the first terminal tab and stop the emulator by typing `Ctrl + c`.</div>
+8. Type `exit` to close the third terminal tab, then type `Ctrl + C` to stop the Python program in the second terminal tab.
+Close the second tab by typing `exit`. <div>Return to the first terminal tab and stop the emulator by typing `Ctrl + C`.</div>

 ## Task 6.
-Deploying an App to Cloud Run
+Deploying an app to Cloud Run

 1. To deploy to Cloud Run, you need a Docker image.
 To create the image, you need a Dockerfile.
 Click the __Open Editor__ button and open the `Dockerfile` file you created earlier.
 Paste the following code into it.